AutoScheduleJS/cake-time/specs.md

     - grid of cakes
     - accessible filters
     - button to create your own cake -> recipe editor
   - suggested cake are specific (not generic).
-By default, don't expand buyable subrecipes (so estimated time is the low bound).
-Let user choose subrecipes that he wants to do himself.
+There is a pre-made list of default choice for subrecipes.
+When user select a cake, it list all the default choices for this cake.
+User can then change subrecipe (home-made or merchandise).
 If subrecipe contains other subrecipes, place them by-side.
   - have a list of participant: cooker and eater
     - participant doesn't need the app to vote.
 Only a valid email or name (if no email, participant will vote on the owner device).
     - option to allow them to vote (display percentage of confidence)